 The design-build approach contrasts the traditional design-bid-build project delivery process — commonly referred to as the "conventional" construction methodology, wherein the public owner engages a design team to come up with the initial project design and prepare the bid details before inviting construction companies to bid on the project.

-In conventional design-bid-build approach, the design team represents the interests of the owner.
+In the conventional design-bid-build approach, the design team represents the interests of the owner.
 This is not the case with the design-build project procurement methodology.
 With design-builds, the design and construction teams both represent the interests of the contractor.

 Thus, when it comes to P3s — whose structures are variations of design-builds — the public owner of the asset in question will engage a team of professionals called a "compliance team" to ensure the owner's interests are represented throughout the life of the project.